-In addition to the blood cell counts being out of normal range, there may be abnormalities noted in the shape, size, or maturity of the cells that could indicate a problem.
-There may also be certain levels in the blood that are either elevated or low, which may also prompt further testing.
+Changes in the shape, size, or maturity of the cells that could indicate a problem.
+There may also be certain levels in the blood that are either high or low, which could lead to more testing.

-• Ultrasound takes a picture called a sonogram created by bouncing sound waves off organs in the abdominal cavity, to see if anything abnormal exists.
-This would be used to see if there are any abnormalities in the spleen or liver.
+• Ultrasound takes a picture called a sonogram.
+It is created by bouncing sound waves off organs in the abdominal cavity.
+This is used to see if there are any problems in the spleen or liver.

-- Magnetic Resonance Imaging (MRI) can provide a detailed picture of the organs and bones in the body, created by using a magnet, radio waves and a computer.
-This would be used to identify changes in the bones that indicate myelofibrosis. - Bone Marrow Examination can confirm a myelofibrosis diagnosis.
-By removing a small amount of your bone and bone marrow and studying them under a microscope, genetic components can be seen that can help in both diagnosis and treatment decisions.
-These are usually done at the same time as an outpatient procedure at the hospital. - The aspiration removes the liquid portion of bone marrow. - The biopsy and aspiration are usually done at the same time as an outpatient procedure. - Genetic tests may also be done by analyzing a sample of your blood or bone marrow tissue.
+- Magnetic Resonance Imaging (MRI) can provide a detailed picture of the organs and bones in the body.
+It is created by using a magnet, radio waves, and a computer.
+This is used to identify changes in the bones that indicate myelofibrosis. - Bone Marrow Examination can confirm a myelofibrosis diagnosis.
+The doctor removes a small amount of your bone and bone marrow, which is studied under a microscope to look for genetic components that can help in both diagnosis and treatment decisions. - The aspiration removes the liquid portion of bone marrow. - The biopsy and aspiration are usually done at the same time as an outpatient procedure. - Genetic tests may also be done by analyzing a sample of your blood or bone marrow tissue.
 Certain genetic mutations, such as the JAK2 mutation, are seen in the majority of myelofibrosis patients.